GEMx Elective Reflections – Student Exchange from Universitas Gadjah Mada, Indonesia to University of Sharjah, United Arab Emirates

 Yes.
 Doing exchange program abroad is a very valuable experience for every student.
 We can learn about communication with a completely different population.
 We can learn the medical curriculum and health system from another country.
 We can also broaden our connection with people around the globe.

-It is indeed an unforgettable experience 🙂Universitas Gadjah Mada, University of Sharjah
+It is indeed an unforgettable experience 🙂Tags: Universitas Gadjah Mada, University of Sharjah